SOC3078 : Dreamworlds: Society and the utopian imagination

 |Semester 2 Credit Value:||20|

 In the early years of the 21st century we have witnessed dramatic renewals, reversals and rewritings of hopes and fears about the future.
 Predictions of coming catastrophe – economic meltdown, political chaos, climate crisis – circulate intensively in media and popular debate.
 But we have also seen more and perhaps more powerful demands for a better world than ever before.
-From the politics of hope to the revival of populism to Silicon Valley’s techno-utopianism; from narratives of climate meltdown to proposals for sustainable cities; from The Hunger Games to the revival of the Star Wars franchise to Bjork’s Utopian musical experiments; from the women’s march to Charlottesville, visions of better and worse futures play out in radical protest and mainstream politics, across culture, the arts and social and spatial practices.
+From the politics of hope to the revival of populism to Silicon Valley’s techno-utopianism; from narratives of climate meltdown to proposals for a green new deal or plans for sustainable cities; from celebrations of Ursula Le Guin’s radically visionary science fiction to Bjork’s Utopian musical experiments, desires for better futures play out in radical protest and mainstream politics, across culture, the arts and social and spatial practices.

 On this module you will engage intensively with questions of what utopias are, where we might find them, and what they do in and to our social worlds.
 The module offers theoretical resources for conceptualising utopia and exploring utopianism as a mode of social analysis, as well as opportunities to examine and analyse wide-ranging examples of utopian thought and practice.
 The module will: